typiconman/ponomar/README.md

 An IDE such as Eclipse or IntelliJ will provide a smoother experience with building.

-You can remove the binaries by typing

-`make clean`
+Alternatively, you can also install in and run from a separate folder using the `make install-separate-directory` and `run-separate-directory`.

 ## Perl API